 Visual inspections of the type described in 40 CFR Part 763.90(i) that are conducted solely for the purpose of determining completion of asbestos response actions; or

-Sampling conducted by an employer or his or her agent immediately in advance of a work operation that would disturb a material of unknown asbestos content, where the sole purpose of the sampling is to determine potential worker or occupant exposure to asbestos
+Sampling conducted by an employer or his or her agent immediately in advance of a work operation that would disturb a material of unknown asbestos content, where the sole purpose of the sampling is to determine potential worker or occupant exposure to asbestos.

-Intact – Not having been made friable by mechanical action, including but not limited to crumbling, pulverization, abrading, grinding, sawing, sanding, and not deteriorated to an extent where asbestos fibers contained within the material are no longer bound by the matrix of the material and not otherwise deteriorated
+Intact – Not having been made friable by mechanical action, including but not limited to crumbling, pulverization, abrading, grinding, sawing, sanding, and not deteriorated to an extent where asbestos fibers contained within the material are no longer bound by the matrix of the material and not otherwise deteriorated.

-License – A document issued by the Department:
+License – One of the following documents issued by the Department:

 Permitting an individual to engage in activities pertaining to asbestos consulting activities including project monitoring, inspection, management planning, and project design.

-Permitting an Asbestos Supervisor to engage in the activities set forth in the definition of Asbestos Supervisor;
+Permitting an Asbestos Supervisor to engage in the activities set forth in the definition of Asbestos Supervisor; or

-Permitting an Asbestos Worker to engage in the activities set forth in the definition of Asbestos Worker;
+Permitting an Asbestos Worker to engage in the activities set forth in the definition of Asbestos Worker.

-Licensure – The issuance of a license pursuant to 454 CMR 28.00 authorizing an individual to engage in activities pertaining to asbestos abatement, asbestos analysis, or asbestos consultation work
+Licensure – The issuance of a license pursuant to 454 CMR 28.00 authorizing an individual to engage in activities pertaining to asbestos abatement, asbestos analysis, or asbestos consultation work.

-Local Education Agency (LEA):
+Local Education Agency (LEA) – A Local Education Agency includes any of the following:

-Any local educational agency as defined in section 198 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
-3381).
+Any local educational agency as defined in Section 198 of the Elementary and Secondary Education Act of 1965 (20 U.S.C. § 6301 et seq.).

 The owner of any nonpublic, nonprofit elementary or secondary school building.

-The governing authority of any school operated under the defense dependent's education system provided for under the Defense Dependents' Education Act of 1978 (20 U.S.C.
-921, et seq.).
+The governing authority of any school operated under the defense dependents’ education system provided for under the Defense Dependents' Education Act of 1978 (20 U.S.C.
+921 et seq.).

-Major Fiber Release Episode – Any uncontrolled, intentional or unintentional disturbance of asbestos-containing material which produces visible debris, or emission and which:
+Major Fiber Release Episode – Any uncontrolled, intentional or unintentional, disturbance of asbestos-containing material which produces visible debris, or emission and which:

 Involves the disturbance of: